What does an emerald diamond cut look like?

 Word of warning, though, if you are looking for an emerald diamond to be all sorts of sparkly, it’s the wrong stone for you.
 What it will give you, however, is a timeless and elegant vibe.
 And you know what they say, if it’s good enough for Beyoncé, it’s good enough for me.

-Let’s go through some of the pros and cons of emerald cut diamonds, so you are fully prepared going into battle...
+Let’s go through some of the pros and cons of emerald cut diamonds so you are fully prepared to go into battle...

 The main plus when it comes to emerald cut stones is that you can definitely get more bling for your buck if you play your cards right.
 The secret is all in the way the cut and the depth work together, you see.
 In round stones (and any brilliant cut diamond in fact), the ‘brilliance’ comes from the light bouncing around within.
 Now, in order to get that bounce, the stone needs to have a certain depth and because of this, most brilliant cut diamonds hold a lot of their weight underneath the table where – let’s face it – it is completely wasted.
 In the immortal words of Sweet Brown, ain’t nobody got time for that.

 Emerald cuts rise above all of that nonsense with their ‘step’ cut.
 The step cut provides a double whammy of awesomeness because not only does it give your diamond some insane flashes of light (known as the hall of mirrors effect), it also eliminates the need for excessive depth in the stone.
 What does this mean for you, savvy buyer extraordinaire?
 It means that most of that gorgeous carat weight will be sitting pretty right up top where people can see it.